falood/mem/README.md

 # Mem

-> ETS based KV cache with ttl support
+> ETS based KV cache with TTL and LRU support

 This project is under development, do **NOT** use it on production.